-Here is a copy of a letter I sent to a patient that summarizes the issues.
-He had just had a private MRI done because he was concerned about some recent low back ache, and then called me up to ask a) what I thought of the radiologist's report and b) should he have bothered having it done in the first place!
+Here is a copy of a letter I sent to a patient that summarises the issues.
+He had just had a private MRI done because he was concerned about some recent low backache, and then called me up to ask a) what I thought of the radiologist’s report and b) should he have bothered having it done in the first place!

-Peter, one point of MRI's for the spine is to find pathology (e.g. tumours or fractures) - icky stuff - there is no indication here of anything like that.
+Peter, one point of MRI’s for the spine is to find pathology (e.g. tumours or fractures) – worrying stuff – there is no indication here of anything like that.

-Another is to find evidence of significant, unexpectedly large (adjusted for your age) degenerative change in the spine; of the disc, the facet joints etc. Yours seems normal for age.
-We all get wear and tear in 50's and 60's.
+Another is to find evidence of significant, unexpectedly significant (adjusted for your age) degenerative change in the spine; of the disc, the facet joints etc. Yours seems reasonable for your age.
+We all get wear and tear in 50’s and 60’s.

-Another is to find evidence of structural or developmental anomalies (e.g. you have an extra verterbra, or a missing x or y).
+Another is to find evidence of structural or developmental anomalies (e.g. you have an extra vertebra, or a missing x or y).
 No evidence of that.

-Finally, the last point of the MR is to see evidence of something that is causing the pain.
-In the absence of pathology this is remarkably difficult to do.
-Perhaps the most reliable case is where the patient has sciatica, and the scan shows evidence of a nerve root being impinged or squashed.
-Providing the actual nerve root in the scan does correlate with the patient's symptoms, this gives surgeons some comfort if they are planning to operate.
+Finally, the last point of the MR is to see pointers to something that is causing the pain.
+In the absence of pathology, this is remarkably difficult to do.
+Perhaps the most solid case is where the patient has sciatica, and the scan shows evidence of a nerve root being impinged or squashed.
+Providing the actual nerve root in the scan does correlate with the patient’s symptoms, this gives surgeons some comfort if they are planning to operate.

-But diffuse low back ache is often not caused by damage or wear and tear to structures per se, but is often muscular or inflammatory.
+But diffuse low backache is often not caused by damage or wear and tear to structures per se but is usually muscular or inflammatory.
 Here the scan is unable to identify these causes of pain.

-So the pain needs dealing with not by docs or surgeons, but by exercise, strengthening of the low back muscles, good sleep, a good bed, avoidance of poor sitting posture, good control of inflammation in the body, good bowel movements (this is surprisingly important) etc.
+So the pain needs dealing with not by docs or surgeons, but by exercise, strengthening of the low back muscles, refreshing sleep, a comfortable bed, avoidance of poor sitting posture, optimum control of inflammation in the body, regular bowel movements (this is surprisingly important) etc.